rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 that I love Bod Seger and one of his songs needs new life outside a truck ad ... here we go!

-I got COVID-19 (or is it SARS‑CoV‑2?) a few months back (we will never forget [Li Wenliang](https://en.wikipedia.org/wiki/Li_Wenliang)) and when I was sick with this virus of all viruses I read Andrew H. Knoll's fabulous book ["A Brief History of Earth"](https://www.amazon.com/Brief-History-Earth-Billion-Chapters/dp/0062853910) and I told myself that today I would write about what I read and why I liked what I read.
+I got COVID-19 (or is it SARS‑CoV‑2?) a few months back (we __must__ never forget [Li Wenliang](https://en.wikipedia.org/wiki/Li_Wenliang)) and when I was sick with this virus of all viruses I read Andrew H. Knoll's fabulous book ["A Brief History of Earth"](https://www.amazon.com/Brief-History-Earth-Billion-Chapters/dp/0062853910) and I told myself that today I would write about what I read and why I liked what I read.
 Does that not sound nice?

 Anyhow,